Recruiting | 8Min Read

 This metric enhances overall recruitment performance by enabling organisations to hire top-quality candidates who perform better and contribute to achieving long-term goals and objectives that drive overall business success.
 Also, quality hires typically have higher employee retention, which means reduced employee turnover rates.

-5. Sourcing Channel Efficiency
+6. Sourcing Channel Efficiency

 This vital metric refers to the efficiency of different candidate sourcing channels and methods used to find candidates and how successful they are in terms of providing qualified candidates.
 The formula for Sourcing Channel Effectiveness is expressed as:

-This efficiency measure is calculated for various sourcing channels such as free and sponsored job boards, employee referrals, social media platforms, recruitment agencies, and more, allowing companies to figure out and invest in the most effective channels for their recruitment needs
+This efficiency measure is calculated for various sourcing channels such as free and sponsored job boards, employee referrals, social media platforms, recruitment agencies, and more, allowing companies to figure out and invest in the most effective recruitment channels for their needs.

-Why is This Metric Important for Organisations?
+Why is this Recruitment Metric Important for Organisations?

 The Sourcing Channel Effectiveness Rate enables companies to focus their time and invest their budget on the most productive sources, which leads to faster hiring and lower recruitment costs.
 Also, it improves the quality of hires, which is important to drive success.

-6. Offer Acceptance Rate
+7. Offer Acceptance Rate

 This crucial hiring metric gives insights into the proportion of job offers that candidates accept.
 It showcases how effectively companies convince talent to join them after going through the hiring process.
 The formula for measuring the Offer Acceptance Ratio is: